-I found some old fence slats in my neighbors trash a few months ago.
+Years ago my neighbor was replacing their fence.
+They had all these awesome weathered gray slats sitting in their trash.
 Seeing the beautiful weather beaten patina made me rush over and ask my neighbor if I could have them.
-My neighbors are used to my trash picking by now, I think.
-So I took some of those slats and stashed them in Roadkill Rescue center (a.k.a “my third car garage stall”) just waiting to be made into something.
+My neighbors were used to my trash picking by then.
+So I took some of those slats and stashed them in my garage just waiting to make them into something.
 This is a simple and easy project to create large barn wood looking frames out of old pallet wood or fence slats.
 It helps to have two very adorable subjects to frame as well

-Chop saw or miter box and had saw
+Chop saw or miter box and hand saw

 backerboard (sometimes called masonite) cut to size

-1. Remove all the old nails from the wood with a hammer.
-Cut your wood slats to the size you need for your frame making a mitered 45 degree cut with your saw.
+1. Remove all old nails from the wood with a hammer.
+Cut your wood slats to the size you need for your frame by making a mitered 45 degree cut with your saw.

 3. While that is drying spray your adhesive onto the back of your poster and the masonite and then press to seal it on.
+You can use a brayer or rolling pin to get a really nice seal.
 Then tack it with a few staples onto your frame to hold it in place.